JLpro-cd/305-final/README.md

 Step 4) Open your local machine's command prompt

-Step 5) Type into your command prompt:
+Step 5) Type into your command prompt and press Enter:

 ```bash
    java -jar "absolute path of your 305-final.jar"